Ironhack-FTWD-Berlin-August-2020/w5d1/library/README.md

 Seed the database with the json data

-When i visit the URL /books i want to see a list of all my book titles from the database
+When i visit the URL /books i want to see a list of all my book titles from the database ✅

-When i click on a book title from the list want to see all the details from the book
+When i click on a book title from the list i want to see all the details from the book

 When i click on a link 'add a book' under the books list i am taken to a form to add a book